 “Turn left.
 Continue along the road, through a dry riverbed.
 When the road forks, keep to the left.”
 We were 371km from home, six hours into our journey, and at the bottom of page two of a three-page printout of detailed instructions describing how to get to South Luangwa National Park in Zambia.
 We weren’t …

-The year is all but said and done, the mountain of admin has got the better of you, and strings of last-minute things to do are being pulled from your threadbare brain like a magician’s hankie trick.
-It’s now, more than ever, that you need a beach to sit on, an expanse of turquoise water to stare …
+The year is all but done, the mountain of admin has got the better of you, and strings of last-minute things to do are being pulled from your threadbare brain like a magician’s trick.
+It’s now, more than ever, that you need to be sitting on a beach, staring out over the turquoise water with …

 At thirteen minutes to midnight, I looked over my shoulder.
 My blood temperature dropped to match the chilly Hwange night.
 There he was, hugely muscled with a big black mane, padding silently, dangerously under the full moon.
 The fully-grown male lion stood six metres behind me.
 I stood, swaddled in a blanket and beanie, in …